 A process review (scheduled process) of your new product can be obtained by contacting any of the recognized food processing authorities listed below.

 It is vital that food establishment personnel understand safe food handling practices as they relate to food that will be packaged in a reduced oxygen environment.
 A reduced oxygen environment (or vacuum packaging) is a concern for the Clostridium botulinum, an anaerobic bacterium which can produce a deadly neurotoxin if food products are not handled properly.
 Due to this risk, only certain foods that are at a reduced risk for Clostridium botulinum may be packaged in a reduced oxygen packaging.

 Approval from the Department must be granted to any establishment looking to conduct reduced oxygen packaging processing.
 Food establishments are not authorized to conduct reduced oxygen packing of food product until approval is granted by the Department.
-To get Department approval, please read, fill out, and return the form linked below.
+To obtain Department approval, return the completed forms linked below to [email protected].